HEAD GASKET TEST 2: Coolant Shooting Out From Open Radiator

 CASE 1: The coolant bubbled out or shot out from the radiator.
 This is a clear indication that the head gasket is blown.

 This test result only happens when the head gasket has blown and/or the cylinder head has warped due to the engine overheating.
 No further testing is required.

 CASE 2: The coolant DID NOT bubble out NOR shoot out from the radiator.
-If cranking the engine had no visible effect on the level of the coolant in the open radiator, then so far so good, since this is the normal result.
+If cranking the engine had no visible effect on the level of the coolant in the open radiator, this is normal.

-To explain this a little further: When the head gasket has burned at a point between two cylinders, the resulting gap in the head gasket will let only the compression/combustion of one cylinder leak into the other and vice-versa, but nothing else (like coolant).
-If this happens, in a Mazda 2.0L 626, this will cause a no start condition.
+How is this possible?
+Well, this happens because the head gasket has burned at a point between two cylinders (see image 2 of 2 in the image viewer), the resulting gap in the head gasket will let only the Compression/ Combustion of one cylinder to leak into the other and vice-versa, but nothing else (like coolant).
+If this happens, in a Honda Civic, this will cause a no start condition.

-The ignition system must be disabled so that spark won't be created and delivered to the spark plug wires.
-The Mazda 626 covered by this tutorial comes with 2 types of ignition systems.
+The ignition system must be disabled so that Spark won't be created and delivered to the spark plug wires.

 Remove all four spark plug wires and then remove all of the spark plugs.

 Thread in the compression tester by hand, on the first spark plug hole you're gonna' start with.

 Do not use any tools to tighten the compression tester.
 Hand tightening the compression tester is more than enough to get the proper results.

 Have a helper crank the engine while you keep your eyes on the compression tester.
 The needle will climb, as the engine cranks, till it reaches the maximum cylinder compression.
 At the point it stops climbing, have your helper stop cranking the engine.